biogeospatial/Biodiverse_publication_list/PublicationsList.md

   * Kougioumoutzis, K., Kokkoris, I.P., Panitsa, M., Kallimanis, A., Strid, A., and Dimopoulos, P. (2021) Plant Endemism Centres and Biodiversity Hotspots in Greece.
 [Biology, 10, 72](https://doi.org/10.3390/biology10020072).

   * Pereira, L.C., Chautems, A. and Menini Neto, L. (2020) Biogeography and Conservation of Gesneriaceae in the Serra da Mantiqueira, Southeastern Region of Brazil.
-[Brazilian Journal of Botany](https://doi-org.wwwproxy1.library.unsw.edu.au/10.1007/s40415-020-00671-y).
+[Brazilian Journal of Botany](https://doi.org/10.1007/s40415-020-00671-y).

-  * Moraes, A.M., Milward-de-Azevedo, M.A., Menini Neto, L. et al. (2020) Distribution patterns of Passiflora L. (Passifloraceae s.s.) in the Serra da Mantiqueira, Southeast Brazil.
-[Brazilian Journal of Botany, 43, 999–1012](https://doi.org/10.1007/s40415-020-00665-w).

   * Gosper, C.R., Coates, D.J., Hopper, S.D., Byrne, M., Yates, C.J. (in press) The role of landscape history in the distribution and conservation of threatened flora in the Southwest Australian Floristic Region.
 [Biological Journal of the Linnean Society, blaa141](https://doi.org/10.1093/biolinnean/blaa141).

   * Zhang, Y., Qian, L., Spalink, D., Sun, L., Chen, J. and Sun, H. (in press) Spatial phylogenetics of two topographic extremes of the Hengduan Mountains in southwestern China and its implications for biodiversity conservation.
 [Plant Diversity](https://doi.org/10.1016/j.pld.2020.09.001).

-  * Dalrymple, R.L., Kemp, D.J., Flores-Moreno, H., Laffan, S.W., White, T.E., Hemmings, F.A. & Moles, A.T.
-(2020) Macroecological patterns in flower colour are shaped by both biotic and abiotic factors.
-[New Phytologist, 228, 1972-1985](https://doi.org/10.1111/nph.16737).

   * Xu, M.‐Z., Yang, L.‐H., Kong, H.‐H., Wen, F. and Kang, M. (in press) Congruent spatial patterns of species richness and phylogenetic diversity in karst flora: the case study of _Primulina_ (Gesnariaceae).
 [Journal of Systematics and Evolution](http://doi.org/10.1111/jse.12558).